-This beautiful new ukulele ensemble piece is written to help build confidence in your playing and develop your general musicianship.
+Tan y Bwlch is a beautiful new ukulele ensemble piece written to help build confidence in your playing and develop your general musicianship.
 It's also very satisfying to play as each part brings something special to the overall sound.

 This course will prepare you for group playing by taking you through the process of learning an original ukulele piece composed by Richard Durrant.
-The piece is called "Tan y Bwlch" and it is a ukulele quartet.
-One solo ukulele is accompanied by three other ukuleles or groups of ukuleles.
+The piece is a ukulele quartet.
+One solo ukulele is accompanied by three other ukuleles or three groups of ukuleles.

 The standard of all three student uke parts is fairly similar - but if you like the sound of one in particular, or think that the techniques used will benefit your playing, then go ahead and learn that part.